The Mansion House

 Afternoon Tea at the Mansion House

-Enjoy a fine selection of sandwhiches, quiche and cakes in the stunning surroundings of this Grade 1 listed building.
+Enjoy a fine selection of speciality teas and coffees served with gourmet sandwiches, fresh cream scones, quiche and miniature cakes in the stunning surroundings of this Grade I listed building.

 To book simply call The Tourist Information Centre on 01302 734309 or pop in and book through the friendly staff in the Tourist Information shop which is located next door to The Mansion House.

 Afternoon Tea is priced at £17 per person.